sharkmoos/paddingOracle/README.md

     P2 = C1 ^ I2

 So, if we have a some ciphertext from block 1 and some intermediary text from block 2, we can XOR them to get valid block 2 plaintext.
 C1 is already known to us, it is just part of the 'stolen' ciphertext.
 Therefor, if we can calculate I2 then we will be able to calculate P2.
 Now, this attack works *up* - so rather than trying to calculate what I2 is we can use our knowledge of padding to force what I2 will be.
 So how do we do this?

-Lets say our ciphertext is
+Lets say our stolen ciphertext is

     7a786376626e6d6c6b6a686766647361cb20bbc7e34c16603060427d7c77ca31bd5c9b3024d82c1a85ee58ef256975db

-In our working example, the ciphertext is IV+C1+C2 so
+In our working example, the ciphertext is 3*16 bytes long: IV+C1+C2 so

     IV = 7a786376626e6d6c6b6a686766647361
     C1 = cb20bbc7e34c16603060427d7c77ca31
     C2 = bd5c9b3024d82c1a85ee58ef256975db

-We can pass any ciphertext to the Oracle and find out whether it has valid padding or not, we can exploit this  by crafting a payload (C1' (Said as C1 prime)) and pre pending it to C2 from our stolen ciphertext.
+We can pass any ciphertext to the Oracle and find out whether it has valid padding or not, we can exploit this  by crafting a payload C1' (spoken as C1 prime) and pre pending it to C2 from our stolen ciphertext.
 AES block size is 16 and so to crack byte 16 we should begin by generating random bytes for C1'[1..15], and then set C1'[16] to be 00.
 We then concatenate C1'+C2 and send that at the Oracle.
 If it is valid  pad then the plaintext of C2[16] should be 01.
 Why?
-Because XORing anything with 0 produces the same as whatever went in - in P2', our forced plaintext (remember we are working *up*) the padding length should equal 1:

-If
+Because we are forcing the plaintext of C1' (P2') to have one byte of badding, which must be padded as 01:

+If 00 had been valid ciphertext then we could calculate the intermediary value like this

     P2[16] = C1[16] ^ I2[16]